dkrasner/Simpletalk/README.md

 # SimpleTalk
 A project inspired by the ideas from [HyperCard](https://en.wikipedia.org/wiki/HyperCard) and [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk).
 The project is very early stages and represents our desire to think about 'authoring' environments.
 The goal is not so much to create a working system, although that is one, but to begin thinking about research in personal computing moving forward.

-No official release at the moment and documentation to follow.
+No official release at the moment but you can find an early draft of the documentation [here](https://simpletalk.systems/).
+The documentation lives in the environment and the environment documents itself - it's a computer after all.

 ## Installation